War in the Middle East and Global Capitalism

 Nasrallah was amongst them.
 He was from a working-class suburb in Beirut, which was largely ethnic Armenian, until they were driven out by a Christian militia at the beginning of Lebanon’s sectarian civil war in 1975.
 Hezbollah was formed as a wing of reactionary sectarian political Islam.
 Politically it and Hamas are entirely different to the national liberation movements that existed in the past.
 It has a populist appeal to the oppressed and poor which make up much of its social base.
 Nasrallah admired the Iranian born cleric Musa al-Sadr’s ‘Movement of the Deprived’ that promoted the oppressed Shia in Lebanon.
 In 1982, the Iranian Revolutionary Guard sent 1500 fighters to Lebanon to begin to organise Hezbollah as a militia.
 It developed into a ‘state within a state’ with a powerful social infrastructure and political base as well as building a powerful military wing.

 The populist appeal to the oppressed should not mask the politically reactionary programme and role Hezbollah has played.
 Nasrallah was rumoured in the 1980s to be involved in the assassination of Lebanese communists.
 In 2012 Hezbollah fighters, under the leadership of Nasrallah, went into Syria in support of the Assad dictatorship and attacked Sunni villages.
 They intervened partly because had the Assad regime fallen it would have been more difficult for arms to be shipped from Iran to Lebanon.
-They also opposed from a sectarian standpoint the Sunni militias that were developing.
+Hezbollah also opposed, from a sectarian standpoint, the Sunni militias that were developing.
 In Lebanon itself, Hezbollah has fostered sectarian division despite opportunistically using the sectarian infrastructure to strengthen its own political position and influence.

 The Israeli attacks on Lebanon have partly been directed at those who have fled Shia areas and been given shelter in predominantly Christian and Sunni areas, and other districts.
 This is a conscious policy to try and provoke an eruption of renewed sectarian conflict in Lebanon.